ralfebert/swiftui-garden/Animations/Animating value changes.md

 }
 ```

-This comes with a gotcha: The animation modifier will apply the animation to all value changes that happen in the same "view update cycle" inside the View that is modified by `.animation()`.
-When other values change at the same time, these will be animated as well:
+Watch out for this quirk: Inside the View that is modified by `.animation()`, all changes that happen in the same "view update cycle" caused by the value change, will be animated.
+Meaning, when other values change at the same time, these will be animated as well:

 ![[AnimatedValueGotchaExample.mp4]]